nandinipawar123/find-my-lawyer/replit.md

 3. Configure optional services (Cloudinary for file uploads, Twilio for SMS)
 4. Customize JWT_SECRET for production
 5. Deploy to production via Replit's publish feature

+## Registration Fixed
+- Supabase credentials are now properly configured
+- Backend can create users and profiles
+- Test OTP for verification: 123456
+- Users can register as clients or lawyers